openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ![](/img/MoreDataInTheGridThanWeWant-20180414a.png)

-By enabling peer to peer communication distributed, layered control and monitoring becomes possible.
+Layered control and monitoring is enabled with peer to peer communications using OpenFMB.

 ![](/img/LayeredCoordination-20180918a.png)